-In elementary school in Atlanta GA, Roger once asked his teacher the meaning of the word “abstract,” leading his classmates to start calling him Abstract.
+In elementary school in Atlanta GA, Roger once asked his teacher what “abstract art" was, leading his classmates to start calling him Abstract.
 Later, while working on a construction job, his co-workers shortened this to Ab.

 Ab became a carpenter, and while working at a wood shop he began to see a connection between the pieces of left-over wood and the flags he had been collecting since his father's death.
 He re-arranged the wood scraps by layering and interweaving them, turning them into three dimensional flag sculptures that he then painted.
 This ultimately earned him the title Flagman.

-Ab is also lead singer in a country rock band called The X-Miss Americas.
-The band's sound is referred to as a "unique blend of Southern Fried Rock and Roll." (http://www.docsnews.com/music_ab.html)
+Ab was at one time the lead singer in a country rock band called The X-Miss Americas.
+The band's sound was referred to as a "unique blend of Southern Fried Rock and Roll."